 - Online with credit card or debit card via APTS (3.1% processing fee will be added to the cost of exam payments)

 - Mailing in a check/money order via APTS

 - Paying cash to your school’s bookkeeper

 No additional processing fee is charged for mailing in a check or money order.
 Mail in instructions will be provided at the end of the deposit payment form.
-Postmark deadline to ensure timely mail processing is October 26, 2020.
-If you choose to pay with cash, FIRST complete the online order form and then submit payment along with a copy of your order summary to your high school’s bookkeeper by November 2, 2020.
-Your registration will be considered incomplete until receipt of cash, check or money order payment is verified.
+Postmark deadline to ensure timely mail processing for SPRING payments is February 24, 2021.

 - Note: Registration for exams corresponding to courses that are FALL Semester based are due by October 13.
 For courses that start in the SPRING Semester, exam fees will be collected during the SPRING Registration window.